Amy James-Turner: Club career

-Early career
+Early and college career, 2007–13

+Doncaster Rover Belles, 2007–09

+James-Turner joined FA Women's Premier League club Doncaster Rovers Belles at the age of 16.

+Hofstra Pride, 2009–10

-A product of Sheffield Wednesday and Sheffield United's girls' teams, Turner made her FA Women's Premier League debut for Doncaster Rovers Belles at the age of 16.
-In 2009, she left to attend Hofstra University and play National Collegiate Athletic Association (NCAA) college soccer.
-She played two seasons at centre-back for Hofstra Pride, making 41 appearances and scoring 4 goals.
-As a rookie she was named to the Colonial Athletic Association all-rookie team.
+Having played in the 2009 FA Women's Premier League Cup final, a match which was broadcast in America, James-Turner was contacted by Simon Riddiough, the Barnsley-born coach of college soccer team Hofstra Pride.
+Riddiough invited James-Turner to study at Hofstra University and play National Collegiate Athletic Association (NCAA) college soccer for the team.
+She played two seasons as a centre-back for Hofstra Pride, making 41 appearances and scoring 4 goals.
+As a rookie, James-Turner was named to the Colonial Athletic Association (now known as the Coastal Athletic Association) all-rookie team.

+Return to Doncaster and release: 2011

-She returned to Doncaster for the inaugural 2011 FA WSL season, but was released after being informed she "wasn't good enough" to play at that level.
-Turner dropped down the leagues to rebuild her confidence, with spells at Leeds United and Sheffield, outside the FA WSL.
+James-Turner returned to Doncaster Rover Belles for the inaugural 2011 FA WSL season, but was released after being informed she "wasn't good enough" to play at that level.

-Notts County
+Leeds United, 2011–12

+Following her release from Doncaster, James-Turner joined Leeds United to rebuild match minutes and her confidence.

+Sheffield, 2012–13

+After a season at Leeds, James-Turned joined Sheffield.

+Lincoln Ladies/Notts County, 2013–17

-Turner returned to the top level with Lincoln Ladies in 2013.
-Turner remained with the rebranded Notts County team for its inaugural season in 2014.
-She was rewarded with a new two-year contract in January 2015, and was seen as an important member of the team.
-She was named on the shortlist for the PFA Women's Young Player of the Year in 2015, but lost out to Leah Williamson.
-In late 2016, Turner suffered a knee injury that ruled her out for 15 months.
-In April 2017, Notts County folded two days before the start of the Spring Series, leaving Turner without a club.
+In 2013, James-Turner returned to the WSL, joining Lincoln Ladies.
+She was a member of the team's inaugural season under their rebranded form, Notts County.
+James-Turner signed a new two-year contract in January 2015.
+She played in the 2015 FA Cup final at Wembley Stadium; Notts County were defeated 1–0 by Chelsea.
+In April 2015, James-Turner was shortlisted for the PFA Women's Young Player of the Year, but lost out to Leah Williamson.
+In late 2016, Turner suffered a knee injury that ruled her out of play for 15 months.
+The injury occurred during training and, after questionable support from Notts County, James-Turner's rehabilitation was overseen by the England national team.
+On 21 April 2017, two days before the start of the Spring Series, Notts County folded, leaving James-Turner without a club.
+She was informed of the team's dissolution by her teammates.

-Liverpool
+Liverpool, 2017–18

-On 16 May 2017, it was announced that she had signed for Liverpool.
-In January 2018, she made her Liverpool debut as substitute against Yeovil Town, having missed over a year of football through injury.
+On 16 May 2017, James-Turner signed for Liverpool.
+In January 2018, she made her Liverpool debut as substitute against Yeovil Town, her first appearance in over a year due to her injury.
+On 11 June 2018, Liverpool announced that James-Turner would be released following the expiration of her contract.